IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/02_metadata-global-attributes.md

 (Required)
 This attribute identifies the name of the project and indicates ownership.
 For ISTP missions and investigations, the value used is "ISTP>International Solar-Terrestrial Physics."
 For the Cluster mission, the value is "STSP Cluster>Solar Terrestrial Science Programmes, Cluster."
 Other acceptable values are:

-  -"IACG>Inter-Agency Consultative Group"
+  - "IACG>Inter-Agency Consultative Group"

-  -"LWS>Living With a Star"
+  - "LWS>Living With a Star"

-  -"CDAWxx>Coordinated Data Analysis Workshop xx"
+  - "CDAWxx>Coordinated Data Analysis Workshop xx"

-  -"SPDS>Space Physics Data System"
+  - "SPDS>Space Physics Data System"

   Others may be defined in the future.
 This attribute can be multi-valued if the data has been supplied to more than one project.